Oasis Retreat Properties

 Grotto Falls

-The Grotto Falls trail is a 2.6-mile roundtrip hike in Great Smoky Mountains National Park that features a 25-foot waterfall behind which you can walk.
-It's considered a moderate hike with a gradual incline, and the trail passes through old-growth forest and rhododendron thickets, with four small stream crossings.
-The trailhead is located on the one-way Roaring Fork Motor Nature Trail, and due to limited parking, it is recommended to arrive early or use a shuttle.
+The Grotto Falls trail is a 2.6-mile roundtrip hike in Great Smoky Mountains National Park that features a stunning 25-foot waterfall behind which you can walk.
+This moderate hike offers a gradual incline and takes you through an old-growth forest and rhododendron thickets, with four small stream crossings along the way.
+The trailhead is conveniently located on the one-way Roaring Fork Motor Nature Trail.
+Due to limited parking, it is advisable to arrive early or consider using a shuttle, especially if you plan to enjoy some local food recommendations after your hike at nearby Sevierville restaurants, perfect for Smoky Mountains dining.

-• Highlights: The unique 25-foot waterfall you can walk behind, old-growth forest, and wildflowers in the spring
+Highlights: The unique 25-foot waterfall you can walk behind, old-growth forest, and beautiful wildflowers in the spring.

-• Arrive early: The parking lot fills up quickly, so consider arriving before 8 AM or having a backup plan.
+- Arrive early: The parking lot fills up quickly, so consider arriving before 8 AM or having a backup plan for your Smoky Mountains dining experience.

-• Wear proper footwear: Wear sturdy hiking shoes, as the trail can be muddy and slippery, and is not paved.
+- Wear proper footwear: Sturdy hiking shoes are essential, as the trail can be muddy and slippery, and it is not paved.

-• Mind the rules: Pets and bicycles are prohibited on this trail.
+- Mind the rules: Keep in mind that pets and bicycles are prohibited on this trail.

 Theme, Adventure, & Waterparks